About the Program

-The award amount in 2011 is $2,000 for 4 weeks of participation.
-DVM students must be in good academic standing at the end of the spring quarter to receive an award.
+The award amount in 2016 is $2,000 for 4 weeks of participation.
+DVM students must be in good academic standing at the end of the spring semester to receive an award.

 How much time is required?

-Students work on a dairy or beef production livestock operation or with a food animal practitioner for 4 weeks during the summer.
+Students work with a food animal practitioner or on a dairy or beef production livestock operation for 4 weeks during the summer.
 The dates are flexible and are arranged to be mutually convenient for the livestock operation/veterinarian and student.

-The student will work with an owner, herdsman, or private practice veterinarian performing the major jobs on a facility.
-On a dairy the common areas of training typically include delivering calves, raising calves, milking cows, feeding cows, breeding cows, treating sick cows, record keeping, and working with the veterinarian during his/her visits.
-Students typically works 5 to 5 ½ days a week by agreement with the manager/veterinarian.
+For students who work alongside a cattle/livestock veterinarian the types of experiences depend on the types of production facilities/farms where the veterinarian works as well as the types of calls for which a veterinarian is called out to a facility/farm.
+On a production factility a student will typically work with an owner, herdsman, or private practice veterinarian performing the major jobs on that facility.
+On a dairy the common types of job tasks include delivering calves, raising calves, milking cows, feeding cows, breeding cows, treating sick cows, record keeping, and working with the veterinarian during his/her visits.
+Students typically work 5 to 5 ½ days a week by agreement with the manager/veterinarian.